simongog/sdsl-lite/benchmark/indexing_count/README.md

    `visualization/count.pdf`.
 The raw numbers of the timing can be found in the `results/all.txt`.
    Indexes and temporary files are stored in the directory `data` and `tmp`.
-For the 1GB of [Pizza&Chili][pz] data the project will produce about 12GB of additional data.
-On a machine equipped with 2GB of main memory and a recent processor the benchmark will take about 45 minutes.
+For the 5 x 200 MB of [Pizza&Chili][pz] data the project will produce about 7.2 GB of additional data.
+On my machine (MacBookPro Retina 2.6GHz Intel Core i7, 16GB 1600 Mhz DDR3, SSD) the benchmark, invoced by `make timing`, took about 11 minutes.
+   Have a look at the [generated report][RES].
  * All created indexes and test results can be deleted by calling `make cleanall`.